-defaults that we have identified between the years 1960 and 2016.
-For each year, we compile the data by type of creditor on both a country-by-country and an aggregated basis to show global totals.
+18.xlsx-tabulates data on debt owed to official and private creditors for all sovereign defaults that we have identified between the years 1960 and 2017.3 For each year, we compile the data by type of creditor on both a country-by-country and an aggregated basis to show global totals.
 All country and global data on debt in default are expressed in nominal US dollars.
 Sovereigns in default at any point during the year, together with the amounts of debt affected, are shown in the annual totals.
 Anticipating future updates, the database also shows the date of the most recent revision.

-In the June 2017 update, our first estimate puts total debt in default at US\$183.9 billion in 2016, fractionally higher than the revised total of US\$179.1 billion in 2015.
-Within last year's global total, the value of foreign currency defaulted bonds showed the largest increase-nearly US\$10 billion, to an estimated US\$74.6 billion-mainly due to Puerto Rico's escalating default that began in 2015, and new defaults by the Republic of Congo and Mozambique.
+In the June 2018 update, our first estimate puts total debt in default at US\$216.4 billion in 2017, fractionally lower than the revised total of US\$218.8 billion in 2016.
+Within last year's global total, the value of foreign currency defaulted bonds showed the largest increase-US\$3.3 billion, to an estimated US\$77.8 billion-due to Puerto Rico's escalating default that began in 2015, and new defaults by Belize, the Republic of Congo, El Salvador, Mozambique and Venezuela.
+These were offset in part by the resolution of Argentina's bond default in 2016, which dropped out of last year's total.
 The value of defaulted loans due to other official creditors also rose, mostly reflecting further growth in arrears by existing debtors.
-By contrast, Paris Club and IMF loans in default declined, for the latter as Greece's 2015 arrears dropped out of the total.
-The values of defaulted debt in other creditor categories were little changed.
+By contrast, Paris Club loans and local currency debt in default declined, while the values of defaulted debt in other creditor categories were little changed.

-The other main changes in the June 2017 update include the following:
+The other main changes in the June 2018 update include the following: